-Coming out after the interval, the Gunners took the game to the visitors and equalized when Andrei Arshavin scored in a fashion not too dissimilar from Saha, before Koscielny righted his wrongs and sunk a header in at the far post to win the game.
+Coming out after the interval, Arsenal took the game to the visitors and equalised when Andrey Arshavin scored in a fashion not too dissimilar from Saha, before Koscielny righted his wrongs and sunk a header in at the far post to win the game.

-Everton dictated the early tone of the game, knocking the ball around in the expansive manner fans at the Emirates would usually associate with the home club.
+Everton dictated the early tone of the game, knocking the ball around in the expansive manner fans at the Emirates would usually associate with their own club.

-Arsenal soon settled into their typical rhythm though, best characterized by their delicate interplay in and around the box.
-The onrushing Fabregas was awarded a chance at goal when his burst into the box was utilized by an exquisite Robin Van Persie backheel, which took three players out of the game.
-The Spaniard could only drag his shot harmlessly wide.
+Arsenal soon settled into their typical rhythm though, best characterised by their delicate interplay in and around the box.
+The onrushing Fabregas was awarded a chance at goal when his burst into the box was utilised by an exquisite Robin van Persie backheel which took three players out of the game, but the Spaniard could only drag his shot harmlessly wide.

-As the hosts began to dominate Alex Song’s titanic lunge at the edge of the box saw the ball fortunately drop to Theo Walcott who, after straightening himself up, could only shoot at the legs of Tin Howard.
+The hosts were starting to dominate when Alex Song’s titanic lunge of the edge of the box saw the ball fortunately drop to Theo Walcott who, after straightening himself up, could only drive the ball at the legs of Tim Howard.

-Koscielny’s attempted overhead clearance only partially connected with the ball, though, and diverted it into the path of Saha, whose offside position was then deemed to be irrelevant.
-Subsequently the Frenchman drove the ball fiercely on the half volley into the bottom right-hand corner of the net.
+Koscielny’s attempted overhead clearance only partially connected with the ball, though, and diverted it into the path of Saha, whose offside position was then deemed to be irrelevant by the officials.
+Subsequently, the Frenchman drove the ball fiercely on the half volley into the bottom right-hand corner of the net.

 Rocked by the contentious nature of the opener, Arsenal fell into a bit of a lull.
 When Fabregas found himself through on goal after Everton held a particularly high line, his tentative first touch allowed Jack Rodwell to recover and force the Gunners’ captain into another finish dragged well wide of the right upright.

 Arsenal came out for the second half all guns blazing and attacking in waves.
-A smart turn on the edge of the box from Van Persie saw him shift the ball onto his favored left foot, just before he was hauled down by John Heitinga.
-The free-kick’s proximity to the penalty area was its undoing though and with Van Persie unable to get the ball up and over the wall, he drove disappointingly into the wall.
+A smart turn on the edge of the box from Van Persie saw him shift the ball onto his favoured left foot, just before he was hauled down by John Heitinga.
+The free-kick’s proximity to the penalty area was its undoing though with Van Persie unable to get the ball up and over the wall.

-They were soon subdued by the Toffees and became increasingly frustrated with visitors’ niggling fouls and long spells of possession of the ball that showed little concern for enterprising play.
-Van Persie was the main culprit, becoming infuriated after altercations with both Heitinga and Arteta and the Dutchman accordingly earned himself a booking.
+They were soon subdued by the Toffees and became increasingly frustrated with visitors’ niggling fouls and long spells of possession of the ball that at this point showed little concern for enterprising play.
+Van Persie was the main culprit, becoming infuriated after altercations with both Heitinga and Arteta and the Dutchman accordingly earned himself a booking of his own.

-Genuine chances on goal were few and far between as Arsenal desperately tried to force an equalizer and brought on Nicklas Bendtner and Andrei Arshavin for Jack Wilshere and the ineffectual Tomas Rosicky.
+Genuine chances on goal were few and far between as Arsenal desperately tried to force an equaliser and brought on Nicklas Bendtner and Arshavin for Wilshere and the ineffectual Tomas Rosicky.

 From the resulting corner, with the home crowd becoming increasingly voracious in their support and anticipation of a winner, Arsenal took the lead.
 Van Persie’s whipped corner found its way straight to the forehead of the totally-unmarked Koscielny, who tucked his header away with aplomb.